TheTrainingBoss/Sitefinity-Business-Workshop/Page Administration/readme.md

 user segments in Marketing \> Personalization.
 For this example, there is a *Luxury Cars* segment and a *Clothes* segment.

-To personalize a page, you can either start from the Pages administration and select Personalization from the Actions drop down list or you can edit a page and click the Personalize this page button.
+To personalize a page, you can click on the top left icon dropdown to personailze widgets.
 In this example, we start by editing a new page called *Suggestions*.
 The page has a single content block at the top with text *Suggestions for you* in a heading style.
 From here:

-1. Click the Personalize this page from the top right row of buttons.
+1. Click the **Create Personalized Page**

 ![](../media/image564.png)